ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-***Does my data come from some known (but arbitrary) continuous probability distribution?***
+***You have a set of continuous data and you want to determine whether it came from a known (but arbitrary) probability distribution?***

-Perform a one-sample Kolmogorov-Smirnov test.
+One can perform a one-sample Kolmogorov-Smirnov test to determine arbitrary continuous data likely came from some known distribution.

 A K-S test is an exact test comparing the distribution of a sample to a known theoretical distribution.
 The K-S test is valid regardless of the underlying distribution the data is being compared to.
 The exactness, however, only applies if the theoretical distribution being compared against is fully specified: one cannot fit parameters from the data and then perform a K-S test.

-The test statistic for a K-S test is is the the maximum deviation between the theoretical CDF and the empirical CDF of the measured data.
+The test statistic for a K-S test is is the the maximum deviation between the theoretical CDF and the empirical CDF of the measured data, where the empirical CDF is given by:

 $$
-Dn=sup_x[|Fn(x)−F_0(x)|]
+CDF_{em}(x) = \frac{1}{N} (\text{# of data points < x})
 $$

+The test statistic is then:
+$$
+D=sup_x(|F(x) - CDF_{em}(x)|)
+$$

-where the $sup_x$ is the suprema (maximum), $Fn(x)$ is the nth value of the empirical cumulative distribution, and $F_0(x)$ is the value of the true distribution at point $x$.
+where the $sup_x$ is the suprema (maximum) and $F(x)$ value of the true cumulative distribution at point $x$.

-The distribution of this test statistic, under the hypothesis that the data is drawn from the true distribution $F$, is independent of the true distribution $F$.
-Therefore, one can use it as a pivotal quantity and compare the value of the test statistic to the known distribution of a K-S test statistic.
-The distribution of this test statistic is typically used via a lookup table.
+The distribution of $\sqrt{n}D$, under the hypothesis that the data is drawn from the true distribution $f$, follows what is known as the Kolmogorov distribution.
+Because the distribution of the test statistic is independent of the details of the true pdf, the test statistic is a pivotal quantity that can be used to calculate confidence intervals using the the test statistic's known distribution.
+Typically, the distribution of this test statistic is used via a lookup table.

 <!--
 References: